mikeflynn/thatmikeflynn.com-archive/_posts/2016-01-13-cds-security-best-practices.md

 - Collective Digital Studio
 ---

 _With YouTubers becoming larger celebrities every year, 2016 has started off with a hacker group getting access to YouTuber's social, financial and management account and sharing their data via their Twitter feed.
 This obviously has some of talent very worried.
 Theories were flying: "They must have cracked 2-factor authentication!"
-"No, I bet the MCNs are getting hacked." ...
-The following is a note I sent to all of our creators regarding best practices for securing their accounts and I thought it was a good summary for everyone, including and especially Collective Digital Studio talent, so I figured I would post it here on my blog to share the info and to give people a taste of how we help our awesome talent throughout the year._
+"No, I bet the MCNs are getting hacked."_

+_The following is a note I sent to all of our creators regarding best practices for securing their accounts and I thought it was a good summary for everyone, including and especially Collective Digital Studio talent, so I figured I would post it here on my blog to share the info and to give people a taste of how we help our awesome talent throughout the year._

 CDS Creators —